yehudit96/event_entity_coref_ecb_plus/config_files_readme.md

 * `entity_gold_file_path` - path to the key (gold) entity coreference file (for running the evaluation with the CoNLL scorer), provided in this repo.
 * `predicted_topics_path` - path to a pickle file which contains the predicted topics, provided in this repo at data/external/document_clustering or can be obtained using the code in the folder src/doc_clustering.
 * `wd_entity_coref_file` - a path to a file (provided in this repo) which contains the predictions of a WD entity coreference system on the ECB+.
 We used CoreNLP for that purpose.

+* `coreferability` - the coreferrability, the integration method used to integrate the paraphrase score or vector into the model: [none, linear, score, an_score, bidding, bidding_fill, an_bidding_fill, attention] (the usage is in src/shared/coreferability.py)
+* `entity_coref` - apply the integrated method also on entities mentions (default false)
+* `joint_model` - train the entity and event models jointly
+* `use_paraphrases` - true if the mention representation need to contain also the paraphrases of the mention false if not (part of the experiments, not relevant)